Zuleika Suárez

-Zuleika Kiara Suárez Torrenegra (born June 25, 1994 in San Andrés Island, Colombia) is a Colombian model and beauty pageant titleholder who competed in the 61st version of Miss Colombia, gaining the title of Miss Colombia International / first runner-up and representative of Colombia to Miss International 2014 where she again won the title of first-runner up.
+Zuleika Kiara Suárez Torrenegra (born June 25, 1994) is a Colombian model and beauty pageant titleholder who competed in the 61st version of Miss Colombia, gaining the title of Miss Colombia International / first runner-up and representative of Colombia to Miss International 2014 where she again won the title of first-runner up.

 Early life

-Zuleika Kiara Suarez was born on June 25, 1994, in Free Town, San Andrés, studies anthropology at the National University of Colombia.
+Zuleika Kiara Suarez was born on June 25, 1994, in Free Town, San Andrés.
+She studied anthropology at the National University of Colombia.